ahoi-attacks/ahoi-attacks.github.io/hugo/content/heckler/index.md

 - Azure thanked us for the disclosure and communicated that both Azure Confidential Computing and Azure confidential VMs are not vulnerable because they use restricted and alternate injection modes supported by AMD SEV-SNP.

-- Google thanked us for the disclosure and is investigating it.
-At the moment, they have neither confirmed nor denied the issue.

 - AWS thanked us for the disclosure and communicated the following: